writing-resources/awesome-scientific-writing/README.md

 Reference managers to generate citations, BibTeX, and BibLaTeX files.

+- [Synthical](https://synthical.com) - AI-powered collaborative research environment.
+You can use it to get recommendations of articles based on reading history, simplify papers, find out what articles are trending, search articles by meaning (not just keywords), create and share folders of articles, see lists of articles from specific companies and universities, and so on.
 - [Citation Style Language (CSL) styles](https://editor.citationstyles.org/) - Crowdsourced
   repository with over 9000 free CSL citation styles and an online editor to create new ones.